JITUMSOFT/mule/FrameworkEditor/README.md

-An attempt to build lightwight framework (Spring, Mule) framework.
+An attempt to build lightweight framework (Spring, Mule) framework.